IgniteUI/igniteui-docfx/en/components/grid_toolbar.md

 #### Customizing the Export

 In addition to simply switching on and off the toolbar features, the export process can be further configured in the `onToolbarExporting` event which is emitted when the user initiates the export process.
 This event exposes both the exporter and the exporter's options.
-This allows you to configure the export process.

 > [!NOTE]
 > By default when exporting to CSV the exporter exports using a comma separator and uses a '.csv' extension for the output file.